cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   verify correctness of party identity verification.
 Note that identities communicated in ADa or ADb will not be kept confidential.

-If an application does not have meaningful unique party identifiers available for party A available or has party identifiers which might not be unique it SHOULD add random numbers in ADa such that ADa will become unique for the specific protocol instance.
+If an application does not have meaningful party identifiers available for party A available or has party identifiers which might not be unique it SHOULD add random numbers in ADa such that ADa will become unique for the specific protocol instance.

-If an application does not have meaningful unique party identifiers available for party B available or has party identifiers which might not be unique it SHOULD add random numbers in ADb such that ADb will become unique for the specific protocol instance.
+If an application does not have meaningful party identifiers available for party B available or has party identifiers which might not be unique it SHOULD add random numbers in ADb such that ADb will become unique for the specific protocol instance.

-If ADa and ADb are not guaranteed to be unique then CPace SHALL be used in initator-responder mode and any party shall only implement either the initiator or responder role.
+If ADa and ADb are not guaranteed to be unique then CPace SHALL be used in initator-responder mode and any party SHALL only implement either the initiator or responder role.

 ### Rationale for the above guidance